pesalerno/Pseudacris-island-genomics/README.md

 Copy all renamed libraries for all individuals into their "species" directories (up to this point we had one library where ***Xantusia*** and ***Pseudacris*** were mixed together - library #1994)

+##Step 2: Generate PE reference contigs
+In order to generate references contigs with the PE reads, we first need to purge PCR duplicates and then merge the PE reads.

-##Step 2: purge PCR duplicates of PE reads
+####2.1.
+Purge PCR duplicates of PE reads

 I ran the open source perl script [purge_PCR_duplicates.pl](https://github.com/claudiuskerth/scripts_for_RAD/blob/master/purge_PCR_duplicates.pl) by Claudius Kerth.
 It needs the perl module [Parallel::ForkManager](http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm) since it is set up for running parallelized.